 An extensive literature estimates the impact of HEI spending on their host regional economies solely through these demand side (expenditure-related) effects.
 For example Florax (1992) identified over 40 studies of the regional economic impact of HEI expenditure and much has been published since.
 Table 1 below presents a summary of the major Scottish HEI impacts studies.
-Most, especially the earlier analyses, are based on Keynesian income-expenditure models e.g. Brownrigg (1973), Bleaney et al (1992), Armstrong (1993) and Battu et al (1998), whilst a smaller number use some variant of IO modelling e.g. Blake and McDowell (1967), Kelly et al (2004) and most recently Hermannsson et al (2010a)g.
-These studies differ in the type of multiplier they report, the approach used to derive the multiplier values and the geographical definitions of the studies.
-Unsurprisingly therefore, the multiplier values generated differ somewhat and are in most cases not directly comparable.
-McGregor et al (2006) summarise the methods and findings of the main UK studies and Hill (1997) provides an application to Wales.
+Most, especially the earlier analyses, are based on Keynesian income-expenditure models e.g. Brownrigg (1973), Bleaney et al (1992), Armstrong (1993) and Battu et al (1998), whilst a smaller number use some variant of IO modelling e.g. Blake and McDowell (1967), Kelly et al (2004) and most recently Hermannsson et al (2010c)8.
+These studies differ in the type of multiplier they report, the approach used to derive the multiplier values generated differ somewhat and are in most cases not directly comparable9.
+McGregor et al (2006) summarise the methods and findings of the main UK studies.